Information and Computer Sciences

 To be admitted into the program, first-year students entering UH Manoa directly from high school must first be admitted into the Colleges of Arts and Sciences.
 For continuing students, a cumulative GPA of at least 2.0 is required for admission.

 BA in Information and Computer Sciences

 Students pursuing this degree are required to submit a short proposal listing the courses they intend to take to complete their ICS major.
-An ICS faculty advisor must approve this proposal in writing.
-Samples of course proposals are available at the ICS department office.
+An ICS faculty adviser must approve this proposal in writing.
+Samples of course proposals are available at the ICS department Office.
 Students must complete the following courses (49 credits):